ademus4/root-jupyter-haspect/README.md

 /work/clas12/jnp/clas_004152.recon.hipo
 ```

 This should be put somewhere accessible by the container using the volume parameter.
-Once the container is running (script above) start a jupyter notebook instance:
+In the meanwhile run the container (script above) and start a jupyter notebook instance:

 ```
 jupyter notebook